Do you have the constant issue of having money run out at the end of the month? Your bills are here to stay, no matter what your cash level is.

 In fact, it may take even higher priority if your car is necessary to get you to work.
 And don’t ignore that auto insurance payment too.

-When it is not current, more costly collision and theft coverage with less protection may be imposed upon you by your creditors.
+When it is not current, more costly collision and theft coverage with less protection may be imposed upon you by your insurance company.
 In most U.S. states having an automobile liability coverage is a must.

 5. Pay Child Support

 Again, law does not let you get away with nonpayment of child support.
-This could result in very serious remedies, including prison.
+This could result in very serious action, including prison.

 6. Clear Your Income Taxes